Key Points

 The PDCA, used in the context of FOCUS, is a variation of the original PDCA.

-1. Plan: In the standard PDCA approach, the Plan step is where the problem is defined and a solution developed.
-In FOCUS PDCA, that was done in the Select stage.
+- Plan: In the standard PDCA approach, the Plan step defines the problem and a solution is developed.
+In FOCUS PDCA, this is done in the Select stage.
 In FOCUS PDCA, Plan is where you start planning for the implementation of your solution.

-2. Do: If it was not done as a part of FOCUS, data must be collected to characterize the condition of the process before changes are made.
+- Do: Collect data to characterize the condition of the process before changes are made.
 Then the required changes are made — that is, the plan is implemented.

 Any improvement methodology will have benefits for the organization.
 Some of the specific ones related to using FOCUS PDCA are discussed below.